 Although there are numerous options out there, for the majority of small businesses, applying for a bank loan seems like a logical choice.

 What you need to know before resorting to this kind of financial aid is that Australian banks have strict criteria when it comes to lending to startups.

-How do I get a business loan from a bank?
+How do I get a bank loan for startups?

 In order to convince a bank to give you a loan, you need to employ an entire set of strategies.
-Below is a list of the four important things to consider.
+Below is a list of 6 tips to get a bank loan for startups:

 1. Submit a detailed business plan